ibm-js/delite-tutorial/beginner.md

 If you still have a breakpoint set in `refreshRendering` you will see again that the `value` property of our widget is again contained in the `props` argument.

-Also, if you update the value `property` of `./TitleWidget.js` to:
+Update the value `property` of `./TitleWidget.js` to:

 ```js
 value: "The Title",
 ```

-You'd notice again the `value` property of our widget is NOT contained in the `props` argument.
+And reload the page.
+Notice again the `value` property of our widget is NOT contained in the `props` argument.
 This is because the property value hasn't changed.
 The [decor/Invalidating](https://github.com/ibm-js/decor/blob/master/docs/Invalidating.md) documentation explains this behaviour.

 ## Round up
-As you've seen, the basics of delite are very easy when building a custom element, keeping in mind we've only touched on some capabilities of this project.
+As you've seen, the basics of `delite` are very easy when building a custom element, keeping in mind we've only touched on some of the capabilities of this project.
+We've also touched on some lower level concerns of `delite`.

-We'll expand on this and discuss more advanced topics in a later tutorial.
+We'll expand on this in future and discuss more advanced topics in a later tutorial.